dry-python/returns/docs/pages/context.rst

 (previously unguessed letters were marked as ``'.'``).
 Let's say, we want to change this to be ``_``.

-How can we do that?
+How can we do that with our existing function?

 .. code:: python